Skip to main content

 • Data Integration: Integrate with APIs or external data sources to gather and centralize data, ensuring a unified platform for all your data collection needs.

-• DNID: The DNID (Device Network Identification) is a unique ID used by the Network to identify the Device.
+The DNID (Datasource Network Identification) is a unique identifier used by the Network to identify the Data Source.
 You can use the EUI, ID, or Serial Number as the DNID.

 info